 For the last 4 months, I’ve been considering my own list of changes.
 I’ve included them below to help get your creative juices flowing.
-These 12 choices for change will be part of a monthly series for 2017.
+These 12 choices for change will be part of a monthly series.
 I look forward to the new year and the choices it brings for all of us.

 12 Choices for Change: